-Babylon is the second most mentioned city in the Bible after Jerusalem.
-Revelation 17-18 deals with its judgment.
+Babylon is the second most referenced city in the Bible after Jerusalem and is mentioned over three hundred times (McGuire and Anderson 35).
+Revelation 17-18 deals with its judgment and about fifty verses in the book are devoted to the judgment of that city (Truscott 417).
 Babylonia is in Central Asia in the Tigris River valley in present-day Iraq.
-It was composed of Upper Mesopotamia called Accad and Lower Mesopotamia named Chaldea.
-Mesopotamia means "between the rivers."
-The Chaldeans were originally from the salt-marsh area at the mouth of the Tigris and Euphrates rivers.
-These Sumerians were the areas earliest inhabitants and made huts out of reeds and mud.
-It was probably the "plain in the land of Shinar" (Ge 11:2) where postdiluvian people settled.
+It was composed of Upper Mesopotamia called Accad and Mesopotamia named Chaldea.
+Lower Mesopotamia The Chaldeans were means "between the rivers." originally from the salt-marsh area at the mouth of the Tigris and Euphrates rivers.
+These Sumerians first appeared around 6000 to 9000 BC (McGuire and Anderson 38) and made huts out of reeds and mud.
 It was a very fertile area capable of supporting a large civilization.
 God told Adam and Eve, "'Be fruitful and multiply, and fill the earth'" (1:28).
-Also, "God blessed Noah and his sons and said to them, 'Be fruitful and multiply, and fill the earth'"
+Also, "God blessed Noah and his sons and said to them, 'Be fruitful and multiply, and fill the earth'" (9:1).

-(9:1).
 "It came about as they journeyed east, that they found a plain in the land of Shinar and settled there" (11:2).

 In Shinar they said to each other, "Let us build for ourselves a city, and a tower whose top will reach into heaven'" (Ge 11:4).
 Cain had built cities.
 Did they feel insecure or powerless?
+These postdiluvian people were the first to repopulate the world after the flood so why would they need defenses from enemies?
 Years ago I purchased a cassette tape by a musical group from the Midwest.
 On the back of the case they commented that being raised on the Great Plains built "intestinal fortitude" because there were no crutches such as mountains to psychologically depend on.
 The Hebrew word for tower is "migdal" which refers to an elevated structure providing protection.
 "There was a strong tower in the center of the city, and all the men and women with all the leaders of the city fled there and shut themselves in; and they went up on the roof of the tower" (Jdg 9:51).
 The city would have provided unity and purpose and a division of labor promoting efficiency.
-But the other side of the coin is that they would "make for ourselves a name'" (Ge 11:4).
-That could reflect a need to feed their pride and to subsidize self-sufficiency. observed that "now nothing which they purpose to do will be impossible for them" (:6).
-Also they desired to build "a tower whose top will reach into heaven'" (:4).
+But the other side of the coin is that they would "make for ourselves a name" (Ge 11:4).
+That could reflect a need to feed their pride and to subsidize self-sufficiency.
+God observed that "now nothing which they purpose to do will be impossible for them'" (:6).
+Also they desired to build "'a tower whose top will reach into heaven'" (:4).
 That goes beyond the requirement of self-defense and encroaches on divine territory.
-The serpent deceived Eve arguing when "'you eat from it your eyes will be opened and you will be like God" (3:5).
+The serpent deceived Eve arguing when "you eat from it your eyes will be opened and you will be like God'" (3:5).